PunchThrough/bean-docs/src/projects/starter-kit-messenger.md

 void loop()
 {
-  // read the pushbutton input pin: buttonState = digitalRead(buttonPin);
+  // read the pushbutton input pin buttonState = digitalRead(buttonPin);

   // compare the buttonState to its previous state